USDAForestService/NRM-Grants-Agreements/import/README.md

 The open-source (SQLWorkbench/J)[https://www.sql-workbench.eu/] is java-based and can be run most anywhere, on GSA and Forest Service laptops.
-It can create compressed TSV exports of tables using a command `WbExport`:
+It can create compressed TSV exports of tables using a command `WbExport` (change the path of the file to match your user and operating system):

 ```
 WbExport -type=text -compress